YordanGeorgiev/qto/README.md

 ### 2.1.
 Prerequisites
 The must have binaries are:
- bash, perl, zip
+ bash, perl, zip,postgres 9.6

 The nice to have are:
  tmux, vim ,ctags

-The examples are for Ubuntu - use you OS package manager …
+The examples are for Ubuntu - use your OS package manager …

 If you do not have postgres than you would have to follow the longer installation instructions : https://github.com/YordanGeorgiev/issue-tracker/blob/master/doc/md/issue-tracker-devops-guide.md#1-installations-and-configurations